zibbini/vimbaPy/README.md

 sudo -H python3.8 -m pip install .

 ```
+#### Known installation errors

+Doing a normal pip installation may not work and so you may need to install `vimbaPy` for the version of python you intend to use (please see above).

+#### Installing pymba and VimbaPython

 Please see the installation guide for installing VimbaPython [here](https://github.com/alliedvision/VimbaPython).
 You can install `pymba` using pip: